 Strong demand cause for new Global Switch data centre in Frankfurt

-Global Switch has announced construction has started on its second data centre in Frankfurt.
+Global Switch has announced construction has started on its second data center in Frankfurt.

 The company asserts the new €115 million facility is a direct result of customer demand.
-Labelled Frankfurt North, the facility will sit directly next to Global Switch’s other data centre, Frankfurt South.
+Labelled Frankfurt North, the facility will sit directly next to Global Switch's other data center, Frankfurt South.

-Frankfurt North will offer approximately 11,000 square metres of gross space with 14MVA of utility power, bringing the campus’ total power to 28MVA.
-And given the addition of Frankfurt North will effectively create a data centre campus, Global Switch will also be constructing a new reception to link the two data centres and provide an enhanced customer experience.
+Frankfurt North will offer approximately 11,000 square metres of gross space with 14MVA of utility power, bringing the campus' total power to 28MVA.
+And given the addition of Frankfurt North will effectively create a data center campus, Global Switch will also be constructing a new reception to link the two data centers and provide an enhanced customer experience.

 Furthermore, Frankfurt South will undergo a makeover to line up with the new facility with an upgrade an enhancement of its infrastructure, as well as a complete façade renovation to complement Frankfurt North.

 Global Switch CEO John Corcoran says he's delighted with the announcement.